Lionel Sanders: Record attempts

 On October 23, 2020, Sanders broke the Canadian national hour record with a distance of 51.304 kilometres.

 On the 18th of July 2021 Lionel Sanders joined Jan Frodeno in Allgäu, Germany trying to beat the long-distance world record in triathlon.
 This was a 3.8 km swim, 180 km bike and 42.2 km run.
 Frodeno broke his own record while Sanders came within eight minutes of the old record while also setting two personal best splits with the swim and the bike.
 His results were: 50:59 – 4:00:26 – 2:50:31 with a final time of 7:43:28.

 Personal

 Sanders has been public about the substance abuse problem that eventually led him to sign up for the 2010 Ironman Louisville in late 2009.
 He finished in a time of 10:14:31.
 The Hamilton Spectator wrote an in-depth article detailing his substance abuse past and how he will be telling this story for the rest of his life.
 He was quoted as saying, "I want to prove to anyone who has ever battled addiction that not only can you beat it, but you can turn yourself into something great in the process."

-Sanders is married to Erin Macdonald.
+Sanders is married and has a son who was born in 2022.